a-oka-z/rtti.js/README.md

   is called `array_of()` while `array_of()` is called `array()`.
 This breaks backward compatibility.

+- v1.0.1 Fixed a bug that array() validator was broken.

-- v1.0.1 Renamed `rtti.js`  to `vanilla-schema-validator`.  npm package
+- v1.0.2 Renamed `rtti.js`  to `vanilla-schema-validator`.  npm package
          `rtti.js` is now deprecated.
          (Wed, 14 Dec 2022 13:10:51 +0900)